goutham-1902/Brain-Tumor-Classification-Case-Study/README.md

     -   1,500 tumorous and 1,500 non-tumorous MRI scans; 60 unlabeled images for prediction.

-    -   Used for evaluating logistic regression, SVM, Random Forest, XGBoost, a simple feed-forward network, and a small CNN.
+    -   Used for evaluating logistic regression, SVM, Random Forest and a simple feed-forward network.

 -   **Multiclass MRI Dataset**